Dreamscapes/eslint-import-resolver-lerna/README.md

 ## Usage

-This resolver accepts only one configuration option: `packages` (string, required) which must be an absolute path to Lerna's _packages_ directory.
+This resolver accepts only one configuration option: `packages` (string or array of strings, required) which must be an absolute path to Lerna's _packages_ directory or an array of such absolute paths.

 ```js
 // .eslintrc.js